corda/corda/docs/source/threat-model/corda-threat-model.md

 as part of the TLS protocol.
 Only the node that owns the corresponding private key can assert their true identity.

-NodeInfo updates contain the Node's public identity certificate and must be signed by the corresponding private key.
+NodeInfo updates contain the node's public identity certificate and must be signed by the corresponding private key.
 Only the node in possession of this private key can sign the NodeInfo.